voxxlr/doc/README.md

 | app      | The app SDK provides high level components to manage multiple datasets and develop apps.   |
 | cloud    | The cloud SDK provides software to process geospatial datasets on linux or windows  |

-You can entirely host the Voxxlr cloud platform on your own infrastructure or integrate seamlessly with the hosted version at voxxlr.com.
+You can fully host the Voxxlr cloud platform on your own infrastructure or integrate seamlessly with the hosted version at www.voxxlr.com

 ## Installation
 After cloning this repo run